meghanblyth/CV/README.md

 ## Interests

-Avid reader 📚, sea swimmer 🏊‍♀️, animal fosterer and rehabilitater 🐈‍⬛ 🐠 🐇 ... interested in all things natural history 🌴 and astronomy 🌍 !
+Avid reader 📚, sea swimmer 🏊‍♀️, lego enthusiast 🧱 , animal fosterer and rehabilitater 🐈‍⬛ 🐠 🐇 ... interested in all things natural history 🌴 and astronomy 🌍 !